trothr/znetboot/Glossary.md

 CMS provides the interactive environment which defines the user experience when z/VM is employed as an operating system product.

--- CURL: local convention, after the network file transfer utility; another example might be 'wget'
+-- cURL: local convention, after the network file transfer utility; another example might be 'wget'

 -- DASD: Direct Access Storage Device, i.e., disk

+-- DCSS: Discontiguous Shared Segment;
+a memory segment, commonly contiguous, which can be shared across virtual machines on z/VM.
+DCSS provides a sort-of virtual ROM.

 -- EBCDIC: Extended Binary Coded Decimal Interchange Code, IBM's preferred character set for S/390 and AS/400 and successor to BCD.